paulinoprojects/AAA/README.md

 # About This Repo

-- If you are new/unfamilar with AAA servers, read the overview below prior to viewing the other repos.
+- If you are new/unfamilar with AAA servers, read the overview below prior to viewing the other files.
 - Essentailly there are two main AAA technologies that will be discussed in this repo:
 1. TACACS+
 2. RADIUS